liffiton/Gen-Ed/src/starburst/docs/models.md

 the improvement over the recommended models above will be relatively small, especially relative to their substantially slower generation and higher costs.
-They're probably not worth the cost and latency except for graduate-level classes, niche topics, and uncommon programming languages.
-Most CS classes and students are unlikely to see a useful difference in responses between these and the above models.
+They're probably not worth the cost and latency except for graduate-level classes, niche topics, or uncommon languages.
+Most classes and students are unlikely to see a useful difference in responses between these and the above models.

 They are not provided as options by default, but you can always configure one as a custom model for your own classes if you want to try it.